tkadlec/tkadlec/source/_posts/2012-08-06-implementing-responsive-design-is-now-out.markdown

 ## Acknowledgements

-{% pullquote align:left %}
 It is frequently said that writing a book is a lonely, solitary act.
-Perhaps that is true in some cases, but it certainly wasn’t the case with this book. {"If this book is any good, it’s because of all the hard work, patience and feedback provided by everyone who helped along the way."}
+Perhaps that is true in some cases, but it certainly wasn’t the case with this book.
+If this book is any good, it’s because of all the hard work, patience and feedback provided by everyone who helped along the way.
-{% endpullquote %}

 I owe a huge thank you to...